 Apply the skills and theory you learn to your own work place

 Attracts NHS funding for occupational therapists working in the NHS in the North West of England

 You can study this highly regarded qualification online from anywhere in the world, which is ideal if you have a busy work schedule and home life.

-The course is endorsed by the College of Occupational Therapists (COT) and is a flexible route by which to achieve expert status within your profession.
+The course is a flexible route by which to achieve expert status within your profession.
 Upon graduation, you'll have gained a global perspective on the field of occupational therapy.

 This course is delivered entirely online providing you with the opportunity to learn from, share and engage in critical debate with peers and colleagues all over the world.

 We appreciate that undertaking a course entirely online may seem a daunting process and to help you meet this challenge we will provide you with tutorial and technical support.
 Our aim is to create an online community of like-minded individuals who support and encourage each other to make a difference in the world of occupational therapy